-The basic idea of fiscal sustainability is that a government should conduct its fiscal policies relating to taxation, spending, and investment in a way that does not threaten the government’s ability to (1) meet its obligations to provide public services and (2) repay its lenders principal and interest.
+The basic idea of fiscal sustainability is that a government should conduct its fiscal policies relating to taxation, spending, and investment in a way that does not threaten the government’s ability to (1) avoid defaulting on its interest and principal debt obligations and (2) continue to provide priority public services.

 - Requiring a balanced budget, as many state governments do, is one way to meet these two objectives.
-A balanced budget strategy will fail if the tax base (our businesses and jobs) shrinks or tax rates are reduced.
-The only option in such cases is to cut spending.
+A balanced budget strategy will fail, however, if the tax base (our businesses and jobs) shrinks or tax rates are reduced.
+The only options in such cases are to restore taxes or cut spending.

 - Defaulting – not paying debt service obligations in full when due – creates serious trouble.
 City and state governments in default have a harder time finding new lenders and pay higher interest rates.

 - The federal government is unlikely to default so long as lenders accept our currency – the government can always monetize the debt (print more currency) – but only at the cost of inflation and higher interest rates – for the government – and for all of us.
 In 2019, 41% of U.S. Treasury debt was financed from foreign sources.

 See more definitions on our Look It Up! page.